ioggstream/python-course/sparql-101/01-intro-jsonld.md

 C((Data source 3)) ---Cm --> B
 ```

 ----

-The lack of standardization in the format and meaning of data hinders interoperability between the databases of different organizations, and even inside different branches of the same organization,
+The lack of standardization in the format and meaning of data
+hinders interoperability between the databases of different organizations,
+and even inside different branches of the same organization,
 and therefore the creation of digital services.

 A first example is the lack of syntactic interoperability:
-a well-defined entity (eg. The tax code) is represented with different fields or formats:
+a well-defined entity (eg. the tax code) is represented with different fields or formats:

 ```
 {"tax_code": "MRORSS77T05E472W"}